ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 to help you meet your classmates who will be with you along the way.
 All labs must be finished in the allotted class time.
 As a group, you will create a lab report each week and your TA will review it and give you feedback.

+You must attend the lab section for which you are enrolled.

 <h3 id="si">Supplemental Instruction</h3>